 Human rights Core knowledge / Key messages Activity / Key skills Pages 62 - 71 Lesson 5.3 Rights and responsibilities If we want to enjoy the benefits of a society that agrees to respect human rights it might be wise to keep those ideas alive through the way we treat others.
 Read the Preamble to the Bill of Responsibilities.
 Read about the responsibilities that come with the right to human dignity.
 Decide whether it will be easy or difficult to carry out these responsibilities and say why.
 Key skill: Explore and express your emotions Read about the responsibilities that come with the right to live in a safe environment and say what they think of these responsibilities.
 Key skill: listen, talk and work it out together Work out the responsibilities they and their parents or caregivers have as a result of the right to education.
-Key skill: Find your own way to solve it Rights and responsibilities For some tens the state of t Lesson 5.4 Fair play in sport Just as we have the Constitution to help create fairness in our country, so all sports have rules that help the players play the game fairly.
+Key skill: Find your own way to solve it Rights and responsibilities An area or right with order for my first grant and many and my first grant and Lesson 5.4 Fair play in sport Just as we have the Constitution to help create fairness in our country, so all sports have rules that help the players play the game fairly.
 Find out what red and yellow cards mean in football.
 Read scenarios of bad sporting behaviour and decide whether the behaviour should get a red or yellow card.
 Key skill: Work out what is right and wrong for you Examine photographs and identify the values shown by the team mates.
 Make a list of all the things that contribute to fair play.
 Use the Bill of Rights to build an argument for fair play.
-Key skill: Convince someone of your point of view Foir play in sport gen as word a fundament on the grown leads grown as the real fundament of the grown and the grown as t
+Key skill: Convince someone of your point of view Foir play in sport yet an extend of selection and selection tensions to the selection of t